 Between jobs in the summer of 2001, John Darnielle penned his twelfth album as The Mountain Goats.
-A former psychiatric nurse, Darnielle had relocated to Iowa with his wife Lalitree after being turfed from a socially inconvenient home the council felt impelled to raze to the ground.
+A former psychiatric nurse, Darnielle had relocated to Iowa with his wife Lalitree after being turfed from a socially inconvenient home the council razed.
 He found psychiatric work and, during the orientation period, drafted lyrics in the margins of psychiatric managerial handouts.
 The songs materialised via one primitive, pocket-money boombox - ‘complemented and complicated by some pretty ferocious wheel grind’, as Darnielle puts it - that he miraculously resuscitated while Lalitree was at a women’s hockey camp in Banff.

 Like the dusty, defunct tape recorder that digested All Hail, inhabitants of Darnielle’s universe verge on disrepair but decide arbitrarily to spring back into life, albeit with cranky motors.
 Harnessing minor stories in major keys, Darnielle renders smalltown quandaries with massive humanity, his dramatic rhythm nothing short of remarkable, smalltown quandaries being hardly the bustling hub of psycho-geographical subject matter.